saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-13-juniper-pyez-json.md

 >>>
 ```

-With the interpreter in interactive mode, after seeing the output from the `pprint` statement, we can start examining what the device returned:
+After seeing the output from the `pprint` statement, we can start examining what the device returned:

 ```python
 >>> type(ospf_r1)